sadiesawyer/comp301finalproject/readmePart2.md

 The controller’s job is to act as the **bridge between the view and the model**.
 It exposes a simplified API of user-facing actions, such as “move left” or “start game,” which the view can call directly.
 It *does not* contain business logic—only delegation.
 This keeps responsibilities cleanly separated and allows for a more testable and flexible architecture.

+There should be new package in your project called  `controller` at the same level as `model`.

-You will implement a class called `PlayerController` in the `[prefix].controller` package.
+You will implement a class called `ControllerImpl` in the `controller` package.
 This controller will handle user actions and translate them into model updates.

-There should be new package in your project called  `controller` at the same level as `model`.
+The file has been given to you as a blanck slate.

 The `controller` should have one method for every possible action that a user could take in your game.
 In proper MVC architecture, the View can _read_ from the `model` but it cannot *modify* the Model.
 That is the job of the controller.
 Take a minute to write down all possible actions, your user could take.
 At a bare minimum, it should have